 |Type of Course||Lecture|

-The Digital Age, fueled by the drastic reduction in the cost of processing, storage, and communication, is creating a high-density digital.
+The digital age is fueled by the drastic reduction in the cost of processing, storage, and communication, creating a high-density digital environment.
+During the last years, we have witnessed the "consumerization" of digital technologies, that is, the scope and impact of these technologies now transcends the application domain of enterprises to include large parts of society.
 Technology today is both available and affordable.
 This creates a new phenomenon where individuals incorporate cutting-edge digital technologies in their personal lives before businesses get a chance to adopt and implement them.
-In a way, this leads to a new kind of digital divide -that between society and business.
+In a way, this leads to a new kind of digital divide—that between society and business.
 Customers and employees of the younger generation come with new expectations that companies are not prepared to meet.